alfaro96/scikit-lr/README.md

 # Scikit-lr

-Scikit-lr is a Python module for Label Ranking problems and distributed under MIT license.
+Scikit-lr is a Python package for Label Ranking problems and distributed under MIT license.

 This project was started in 2019 as the Ph.D.
 Thesis of Juan Carlos Alfaro